-If you already make reference to your employment/involvement in the Council on a personal internet site as defined above, or you intend to create such a site, you should inform the Town Clerk who will advise you of the appropriateness of doing this in line with the advice below:
+If you already refer to your employment/involvement in CTC on a personal internet site as defined above, or you intend to create such a site, you should inform the Town Clerk who will advise you of the appropriateness of doing this in line with the advice below:

-- Do not engage in activities on the internet that might bring the Council into disrepute. - Do not use the Council logo on personal web pages. - Do not reveal information which is confidential to the Council consult the Town Clerk if you are unsure. - Do not include contact details or photographs of service users or staff without their permission. - Under no circumstance should offensive comments be made about the Council, Councillors, or colleagues on the Internet.
+- Do not engage in activities on the internet that might bring the Council into disrepute. - Do not use the CTC logo on personal web pages. - Do not reveal information which is confidential to CTC consult the Town Clerk if you are unsure. - Do not include contact details or photographs of service users or officers without their permission.

+Under no circumstance should offensive comments be made about CTC, members, or colleagues on the internet.
 This may amount to cyber-bullying or defamation and could be deemed a disciplinary offence.